liunianxuxie/HHDTI/README.md

 # Note
 +   You can change the files used in the code to perform other experiments, such as cold start experiments.
-+   You can also use your own dataset for experiments, and all interactions are expressed in the form of lists.
++   You can also use your own dataset for experiments, and DTIs are expressed in the form of lists.

 # Requirements
 +   python(v3.7.0)